-expect mat we e would be subject to additional risks related to entering into international business relationships, including. restructuring our operations to comply with local regulatory regimes; identifying, hiring and training highly skilled personnel;
+- restructuring our operations to comply with local regulatory regimes; - identifying, hiring and training highly skilled personnel;

-l unexpected changes in tariffs, trade barriers and regulatory requirements, including through the 11AR, Export Administration Regulations ("EAR"), and Office of Foreign Assets Control ("OFAC"); [economic weakness, including inflation, or political instability in foreign economies and markets; [compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; [foreign taxes, including withholding of payroll taxes; [the need for U.S. government approval to operate our spaceflight systems outside the United States; [foreign currency fluctuations, which could result in increased operating expenses and reduced revenue; [government appropriation of assets; [workforce uncertainty in countries where labor unrest is more common than in the United States; and [disadvantages of competing against companies from countries that are not subject to U.S. laws and regulations, including the U.S. Foreign Corrupt Practices Act, OFAC regulations and U.S. anti-money laundering regulations, as well as exposure of our foreign operations to liability under these regulatory regimes.
+- unexpected changes in tariffs, trade barriers and regulatory requirements, including through the ITAR, Export Administration Regulations ("EAR"), and Office of Foreign Assets Control ("OFAC"); - economic weakness, including inflation, or political instability in foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - the need for U.S. government approval to operate our spaceflight systems outside the United States; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue; - government appropriation of assets; - workforce uncertainty in countries where labor unrest is more common than in the United States; and - disadvantages of competing against companies from countries that are not subject to U.S. laws and regulations, including the U.S. Foreign Corrupt Practices Act, OFAC regulations and U.S. anti-money laundering regulations, as well as exposure of our foreign operations to liability under these regulatory regimes.